oniani/oniani.github.io/content/_index.md

 <p>

-Previously, I did an R&D work for [Mayo Clinic][mayo], where I first-authored several papers that got accepted at the world's leading AI and Biomedical Informatics conferences and journals, such as [ACM-BCB][acmbcb], [JAMIA][jamia], etc. I worked directly under Drs.
+Previously, I did an R&D work for [Mayo Clinic][mayo], where I first-authored several papers that got accepted at the world's leading Artificial Intelligence and Biomedical Informatics conferences and journals, such as [ACM-BCB][acmbcb], [JAMIA][jamia], etc. I worked directly under Drs.
 [Feichen Shen][feichen] and [Yanshan Wang][yanshan] in the division of Dr. [Hongfang Liu][hongfang].

 I hold a bachelor's degree in both Computer Science and Mathematics from [Luther College][luther], a small liberal arts college located in picturesque Decorah, IA.
-During my time at college, I did collaborative and individual research in Topology (math), Automated Unit Testing, AI and authorship attribution, and Programming Languages and Type Theory.
+During my time at college, I did collaborative and individual research in Topology (math), Automated Unit Testing, Artificial Intelligence and Authorship Attribution, and Programming Languages and Type Theory.
 As the final Computer Science project, my team and I have built [Luther Navigator][luthernavigator], a project that seeks to provide students a way to share their experiences abroad.

 Prior to college, I was a college dropout (I dropped out from a Georgian college and eventually obtained my bachelor's from the US college) and worked